Md-Azam-Ansari/Employee-Management-System-Using-JDBC/README.md

 - **Add Employees:** Easily add new employees to the company database.
 - **Count Employees:** Get the total count of employees currently employed.
+- **Search by ID**: Search for an employee by their ID.
-- **Search Employees:** Search for employees based on criteria such as ID, designation, and salary.
+- **Search by Designation**: Search for employees based on their designation.
+- **Remove Employee**: Remove an employee record based on their ID.
-- **Update Employee Information:** Modify employee details, including name, salary, designation, and phone number.
+- **Update Employee**: Update employee details, including their name, salary, designation, and phone number, based on their ID.
 - **View All Employee Details:** Display a complete list of all employees.
 - **Sort Employees:** Sort and display employee details based on various criteria in ascending or descending order.